Carthage College is pleased to be able to offer the following opportunities to harpists wishing to pursue study at the college level:

 Carthage does not currently have the secure space to accommodate students bringing their own harps to campus.
 Students must use the school harp for all lessons and performances.

-Carthage College is please to be able to accept non music majors for applied harps lessons.
+Carthage College is pleased to be able to accept non music majors for applied harps lessons.
 This is a terrific opportunity not always available at colleges and universities.

 Note: Lesson fees for non-music majors are applied as an extra fee and are not covered by tuition.